guan27/hw3-babythread/README.md

 You are encouraged to submit a readme.txt, where you can briefly state how do you finish your program and something valuable you want to explain.

-## 8. Reminder
-1. Plagiarism is STRICTLY prohibited.
-3. Your credits will be deducted 10% for each day delay.
-A late submission is better than absence.
-4. If you have any question, feel free to contact us via email ntucsiesp@gmail.com or come during TA hours.
-5. Please start your work as soon as possible, do NOT leave it until the last day!